hummingbot/hummingbot/documentation/docs/installation/cloud.md

-# Install on Google Cloud Platform
+# Install on Cloud Platforms

-Running `hummingbot` as a long running service can be achieved with the help of Google Cloud Platform.
+Running `hummingbot` as a long running service can be achieved with the help of cloud platforms such as Google Cloud Platform, Amazon Web Services, and Microsoft Azure.

 ## Setup a new VM instance on Google Cloud Platform